Owen Foxwell: Professional career

 Foxwell joined the South East Melbourne Phoenix of the National Basketball League (NBL) as a development player for the 2021–22 season.
 He appeared in four games in his first season.
 He joined the Eltham Wildcats of the NBL1 South for the 2022 season.
 As an 18-year-old, he averaged 14.9 points, 3.7 rebounds and 3.0 assists per game, subsequently earning NBL1 South Youth Player of the Year.

 Foxwell returned to the Phoenix as a development player for the 2022–23 NBL season.
 He experienced a breakout campaign, where he took part in 16 games and finished among the top 20 players in the competition for steals with an average of 1.3 per game.
 He also averaged over three points, one assist and one rebound per game.
 He returned to the Eltham Wildcats for the 2023 NBL1 South season, where he averaged 18.6 points, 5.2 assists and 4.2 rebounds per game.

 In March 2023, Foxwell re-signed with the Phoenix on a two-year deal, joining the full roster.
 In the 2023–24 NBL season, he averaged 4.3 points, 1.3 rebounds, and 1.2 assists in 11.5 minutes per game over 24 outings.
 He was named the Phoenix's Community Player of the Year.
 He returned to the Eltham Wildcats for the 2024 NBL1 South season, where he helped them win the NBL1 South championship.

 Foxwell entered the 2024–25 NBL season as the Phoenix's second-longest tenured player.
 He averaged 8.1 points, 1.8 rebounds, and 2.6 assists per game across 33 games.
 In January 2025, Foxwell described himself as playing the best basketball of his career under new head coach Josh King, particularly emphasizing his defensive impact and improved role on the team.
 That month, he re-signed with the Phoenix on a new two-year deal.
-He emerged in the NBL Finals as one of the most impactful young players, posting strong performances off the bench with efficient shooting in a three-game series against the Illawarra Hawks.
+He emerged in the finals as one of the most impactful young players, posting strong performances off the bench with efficient shooting in a three-game series against the Illawarra Hawks.
 He was the recipient of the Phoenix's inaugural Clubman Award.

 Foxwell joined the Taranaki Airs of the New Zealand National Basketball League (NZNBL) for the 2025 season.
 He was contracted for the full season, but left in June to attend the Adidas EuroCamp.
 He was named the NZNBL assist champion for his 8.0 assists per game.

 Foxwell was handed the starting point guard role by Phoenix coach Josh King for the 2025–26 NBL season.
+He cemented his place in the Phoenix's starting lineup and had career-best campaign, averaging 11.1 points, three rebounds and 4.5 assists per game and finishing third in the NBL Next Generation Award.